Management and

 H. Cenk Sözen

-Başkent University, Turkey.
-President, Turkish Academy of Management.
+Turkish Academy of Management, Türkiye.
+Professor at Başkent University and President, Turkish Academy of Management.

 -